-Create an EC2 instance with Ubuntu 18.04 and an additional EBS volume to store data.
+Create an EC2 instance with Ubuntu 18.04 or 20.04, and add an EBS volume to store data.
 You can find detailed instructions on how to create an AWS EC2 instance here (if you want to use Google Cloud, see the GCP documentation).

 (optional) Ports need to be open in the Security Group being used

 You will need to allow working with the following ports (outbound rules in your Security Group):

 22: to connect to the instance using SSH

 2345: to work with Database Lab Engine API (can be changed in the Database Lab Engine configuration file)

 6000-6100: to connect to PostgreSQL clones (this is default port range used in the Database Lab Engine configuration file, can be chanfed if needed)